 To provide some numerical evidence for the chaotic behavior of the system Eq.
-(8), as a consequence of change in the slope of the marginal costs of the players, we present various numerical results here to show the chaoticity, including its bifurcations diagrams, strange attractors, Lyapunov numbers and sensitive dependence on initial conditions [15].
-In order to study the local stability properties of the equilibrium points, it is convenient to take the parameters values as follows: a = 10, b = 0.5Numerical experiments are computed to show the bifurcation diagram with respect to C_1, C_2 , strange attractor of the system (8) in the phase plane of the quantity outputs (q_1, q_2) , the Lyapunov numbers and the box dimension of the chaotic attractor.
-Figs. 1 shows the bifurcation diagrams with respect to the parameter C_1 and for u=0.3, v=0.6, c_2 = 0.8.
-Figs. 2 show the bifurcation diagrams with respect to the parameter C_2 and for u=0.35, v=0.6, c_1= 0.6.
-In these figures for very small values of the parameter c_i one observes complex dynamic behavior such as cycles of higher order and chaos.
-Figs. 3, 4 shows the graph of strange attractor and Lyapunov numbers of the orbit of (0.1, 0.1) for u= 0.35, v=0.5, $c_1 = 1$, $c_2 = 0.4$.
+(8), as a consequence of change in the marginal costs of the players, we present various numerical results here to show the chaoticity, including its bifurcations diagrams, strange attractors, Lyapunov numbers, sensitive dependence on initial conditions [14].
+In order to study the local stability properties of the equilibrium points, it is convenient to take the parameters values as follows: a = 10, b = 0.5 Numerical experiments are computed to show the bifurcation diagram with respect to C_1, C_2 , strange attractor of the system (8) in the phase plane of the quantity outputs (q_1, q_2) , the Lyapunov numbers and the box dimension.
+Fig. 1a, 1b. shows the bifurcation diagrams with respect to the parameter c_1 and for u=0.45, v=0.7, $c_2=3$.
+Fig. 2a, 2b. shows the bifurcation diagrams with respect to the parameter c_2 and for u=0.45, v=0.7, c_1 = 5.
+In these figures for small values of the parameter c_i one observes complex dynamic behavior such as cycles of higher order and chaos.
+Fig. 3a show the graph of strange attractor and Fig. 3b. the Lyapounov numbers of the orbit of (0.1, 0.1)for u = 0.5, v = 0.7, $c_1 = 2.5$, $c_2 = 3$.

 From these results when all parameters are fixed and only c_i is varied the structure of the market of duopoly game becomes complicated through period doubling bifurcations, more complex bounded attractors are created which are aperiodic cycles of higher order or chaotic attractors.